 Use your answers from the previous questions to identify the gaps.

-Try to detail a lead generation calendar for the year that maps out anticipated programs and tactics by month and quarter.
-At minimum, map out your activities for each month and then really follow it.
+Create a lead generation calendar for the year.
+Map out anticipated marketing programs by month and quarter.
+At a minimum, map out your activities for each month.

-Also, build an effective closed-looped feedback system to capture feedback from your sales force that can be converted to actionable ideas to optimize your channels.
+Also, build an effective closed-looped feedback system to capture feedback from your sales force that can be converted into actionable ideas to optimize your channels.